 Backed By Science

-“’Disconnect to reconnect’ is a better way to describe sensory deprivation,” says Gina Hoogendoorn, co-owner with her husband, Bryan, of the newly opened Healing Waters.
+“’Disconnect to reconnect’ is a better way to describe sensory deprivation,” says Gina Hoogendoorn, former co-owner of Healing Waters.

 Devoid of external stimuli, you can move to a space within yourself.